raspberrypilearning/button-switch-scratch-pi/en/step_6.md

 --- task ---

 Finally, place the `turn LED 4 on & off`{:class="block3extensions"} sequence in the space below `else`{:class="block3control"}.
-This will happen whenever the button is not pressed.
+This happens whenever the button is not pressed.

 ```blocks3
 when flag clicked